complanboy2/nowassist/LEGAL_NOTICE.md

 ## License

-This Software is licensed under the MIT License.
+This Software is licensed under a Proprietary License.
 See the [LICENSE](LICENSE) file for full license terms.

 ## Disclaimer